 - Individuals arrested for federal offenses are brought before a U.S. magistrate or U.S. district court judge for their initial court appearances.
 The court determines whether prisoners are to be released on bond or remanded to the custody of the Marshals to await trial.
-Generally, slightly less than 65 percent of those arrested by federal agencies are detained at some point in the judicial process. - ▶ The Marshals received approximately 248,900 individuals in fiscal 2019, or about 996 people a day, and escorted more than 992,000 prisoners, or 3,970 prisoners per day, to court appearances or for other matters in the 94 federal judicial districts in more than 300 court cities. - ▶ Upon conviction, the Marshals generally deliver prisoners to their designated Federal Bureau of Prisons institutions to serve their sentences.
-Prisoners who receive short-term sentences of 90 days or less may serve their sentences in U.S. Marshals custody. - The detention of federal prisoners presents diverse and complex challenges, including: - Locating detention space near federal courthouses to facilitate court proceedings and attorney access - Coordinating with federal, state and local authorities regarding the execution of writs, court orders and the transfer of prisoners - Separating multiple co-defendant prisoners from each other to ensure their safety and security and the effective operation of the judicial system - Managing prisoners with contagious diseases and chronic illnesses
+Generally, 91.2 percent of those arrested by federal agencies are detained at some point in the judicial process. - The Marshals received approximately 101,405 individuals in fiscal year 2024, or about 277 people a day, and escorted more than 678,088 prisoners, or 1,853 prisoners per day, to court appearances or for other matters in the 94 federal judicial districts in more than 300 court cities. - Upon conviction, the Marshals generally deliver prisoners to their designated Federal Bureau of Prisons institutions to serve their sentences.
+Prisoners who receive short-term sentences of 90 days or less may serve their sentences in U.S. Marshals custody. - The detention of federal prisoners presents diverse and complex challenges, including: - Locating detention space near federal courthouses to facilitate court proceedings and attorney access - Coordinating with federal, state, and local authorities regarding the execution of writs, court orders and the transfer of prisoners